BQEDeveloper/CoreApi-PHP-Sample/README.md

 1. Clone the CoreAPI-PHP-Sample project on your local environment.
 2. Go to Config.ini, insert the client secret, clientID and redirectURI of you app.
-Please note the redirectURI should point to the index.php file of the project eg. if you are running PHP on your localhost with port 1111, the rediretURI might look something like http://localhost:1111/CoreApi-PHP-Sample
+Please note the redirectURI should point to the index.php file of the project e.g. if you are running PHP on your localhost with port 1111, the rediretURI might look something like http://localhost:1111/CoreApi-PHP-Sample
 3. Run the project.

 ### Prerequisites

-A PHP environment comprising of Apache and Tomcat.
+A PHP environment comprising of Apache or Tomcat.
 You can download them from [Xampp](https://www.apachefriends.org/download.html).

 ## Built With